marcoDallas/acpi_call_GUI/README.md

  * Automatically deactivate discrete GPU on every boot.

 ***
-This version only works with Ubuntu and other debian-based distributions, and needs to be installed firefox.
+This version only works with Ubuntu and his derivates, and needs to be installed firefox.

 Fedora user?
 See there: [acpi_call_GUI_Fedora](https://github.com/marcoDallas/acpi_call_GUI_Fedora "acpi_call_GUI_Fedora")
 ***